 Think you had a busy weekend?
 One Presbyterian pastor spoke at commencement Saturday, then broke in a new pulpit Sunday

-LOUISVILLE — Presbyterian pastors are busy ministering to their flocks in a pandemic, but few had the big weekend that the Rev. Jenny McDevitt just turned in.
+Presbyterian pastors are busy ministering to their flocks in a pandemic, but few had the big weekend that the Rev. Jenny McDevitt recently had.

 “Firsts are important,” she told the graduates and their proud families and friends, “whether we have planned them or not.”

 Preaching from John 1:35–46, McDevitt recounted the first time Jesus met the disciple he renamed Peter.

 “The Great I Am looks at Simon the fisherman and says, ‘You are.’ … He is saying, ‘I know you.
 I know the good and the bad and everything in between … No matter what, you belong here with me.
 I have a hope and a plan and a purpose for you.’
 He gives (Peter) an identity that will hold onto him for the rest of his life.”

 Our modern pandemic reality “is an incredibly strange time to be launched into something new,” McDevitt told the graduates.
 “You have been led this far already — and I promise you, you will be led farther still, because that’s just how God works.”

 The work of our lives as Christians, she said, is to “remind anyone who will listen that God knows us and loves us for who we are and who we will become.”

 “I know ministry is hard.
 There will be days it will be hard to remember that you make God laugh with delight,” she said.
 “My fondest hope and most sincere prayer is that you will hear Jesus when he calls you by name, that you will listen when he introduces you to your very best self — and that you will repeat Jesus.
 That is the work of those who follow Christ.
 It is holy and wonderful work that commences in a holy and wonderful way right now.”